Alimony: Records to Keep

 Just like the payer of alimony, the receiver of alimony should keep these records for at least three years in case the IRS comes knocking.
 In addition, if you feel that your former spouse has stopped making alimony payments, you can take your record to court with you to show where your ex stopped making payments and demand that future payments be made.

 If you're facing alimony issues in your divorce case, there are a number of factors that the courts will consider in deciding whether and how it should be granted.
 Alimony could also be used during negotiations and may help you to achieve an out-of-court agreement.
-Before making any promises, however, it's important to speak with an experienced family law attorney.
-Contact one near you today and receive a free initial review of your case.
+Before making any promises, however, it's in your best interest to speak with an experienced divorce attorney in your area.